multifactor/MFKDF/README.md

 })
 ```

-Derive also returns an {@link MFKDFDerivedKey} object.
+Derive also returns an [MFKDFDerivedKey](https://mfkdf.com/docs/MFKDFDerivedKey.html) object.
 Therefore, you can again access the derived key directly like so:

 ```
 // key should be the same if correct factors are provided